Mick Harvey: Crime and the City Solution

-After the breakup of The Birthday Party while initiating the early recordings of what would become The Bad Seeds with Nick Cave, Harvey contacted his friend Simon Bonney, with whom he reformed Bonney's old Australian band Crime & the City Solution.
+After the breakup of The Birthday Party and while initiating the early recordings of what would become the Bad Seeds with Nick Cave, Harvey contacted his friend Simon Bonney, with whom he reformed Bonney's old Australian band Crime & the City Solution.
 Rowland S. Howard, Harry Howard (bass) and Epic Soundtracks (drums), all of whom a few years later would form the basis of These Immortal Souls, also participated.
 This line-up of the band found its peak and demise with its appearance in the Wim Wenders film Wings of Desire.
-Bonney then stayed in Berlin and formed the next line-up of the band with his partner Bronwyn Adams, Harvey (drums), Alexander Hacke of Einstürzende Neubauten (guitar), Chrislo Haas of Liaisons Dangereuses and D.A.F. (synthesiser), and Thomas Stern (bass).
-This line-up made three studio albums and toured until 1991.
+Bonney then stayed in Berlin and formed the next line-up of the band with his partner Bronwyn Adams, Harvey (drums), Alexander Hacke of Einstürzende Neubauten (guitar), Chrislo Haas of Liaisons Dangereuses and D.A.F. (synthesizer), and Thomas Stern (bass).
+The line-up released three studio albums and toured until 1991.

 Nick Cave and The Bad Seeds

-Harvey and Cave formed Nick Cave and The Bad Seeds in 1983.
-Harvey was principally the drummer on the first 2 albums before line-up changes saw him move to the bass until the arrival of Martyn P. Casey in 1990 when he moved back to guitar, his original instrument.
+Harvey and Cave formed Nick Cave and the Bad Seeds in 1983.
+Harvey was principally the drummer on the band's first two albums before Thomas Wydler became a full-time member.
+After the departure of Barry Adamson, Harvey was primarily a bass guitarist for several years until the arrival of Martyn P. Casey in 1990 when Harvey moved back to guitar, his original instrument.
+In all versions of the band, Harvey also played keyboards, xylophone and other instruments as needed, and sang backing vocals.

-Throughout the '80s and '90s Harvey was the band member charged with the responsibility for the production of the recordings along with Cave.
-His arrangement skills also saw him putting together most of the band’s string arrangements during this time and led to the perception of him as a kind of musical director.
-He also managed much of the band’s business affairs right up until his departure.
+Throughout the 1980s and 1990s, Harvey was usually charged with the production of the recordings along with Cave and guitarist Blixa Bargeld, in addition to co-writing many of the band's songs and putting together most of the string arrangements and other orchestration.
+He was often perceived as a musical director for the band and also managed much of the band's business affairs right up until his departure.
 Harvey remained with the Bad Seeds for 25 years until his last show in Perth, Australia on 20 January 2009, when he cited both professional and personal factors as reasons for leaving.
 Regarding Cave, Harvey informed the media: I'm confident Nick [Cave] will continue to be a creative force and that this is the right time to pass on my artistic and managerial role to what has become a tremendous group of people who can support him in his endeavours, both musically and organisationally.

-In 2010, Harvey explained further that his frustration with song arrangements strained his relationship with Cave; and a desire to spend time with family was also a significant reason for his decision.
+In 2010, Harvey explained further how his frustration with song arrangements strained his relationship with Cave.
+A desire to spend time with family was also a significant reason for his decision to leave the Bad Seeds.
 The split marked the end of a 36-year-long collaboration between Harvey and Cave.

 Anita Lane

-Harvey worked extensively with Nick Cave’s muse and partner of many years on two albums - Dirty Pearl (1993) and Sex O’Clock (2001).
+Harvey worked extensively with Anita Lane, Nick Cave's muse and partner of many years, on the albums Dirty Pearl (1993) and Sex O'Clock (2001).